datatrail-jhu/01_chromebookintro/manuscript/06_working_offline.md

 ![Open your wifi options](images/06_working_offline/06_chromebookintro_working_offline-6.png)

-You can turn off wifi and your internet connection by clicking the dot at the top of the wifi menu.
+You can turn off wifi and your Internet connection by clicking the dot at the top of the wifi menu.
 Now your Chromebook is offline.

 ![Turn off wifi by clicking the dot.](images/06_working_offline/06_chromebookintro_working_offline-7.png)